 The First Reading speaks about a Suffering Servant in the Book of Isaiah (50: 4-7).
 The sufferings of this mysterious figure in the Old Testament prefigure those of Christ.
 His humility in accepting insult and derision is brought out in the second Reading and even more so in the Gospel where he was mocked, jeered and even spat upon.
+"So disfigured did he look he seemed no longer human".
 Accepting all this with humility and for our sakes is at the heart of His self-emptying of Jesus.
 He assumed the condition of a slave.

-The Passion account which we are about to hear comes from St Luke.
+The Passion account which we are about to hear comes from St Mark.
 It never fails to make a deep impression.
-It sets us up and puts us in the right mood for the coming celebrations in the week ahead
+It sets us up and puts us in the right frame of mind for the Holy week ceremonies.